RamireddyVenkatesh/Spring-Security/README.md

 # Spring Security Bank Application

 This is a simple Spring Boot application that demonstrates the use of **Spring Security** for securing REST endpoints, user authentication, and registration functionality.
 The project includes basic user management and a RESTful API for managing a list of students.
+Developed a Spring Boot application with integrated Spring Security for authentication, using PostgreSQL as the database, and tested API endpoints with Postman for user registration and login functionalities.

 ## Features